AyushJhin07/Automation/docs/apps-script-rollout/credentials.md

 | `DROPBOX_ACCESS_TOKEN` | Yes | OAuth access token for Dropbox file operations | `apps_script__dropbox__access_token` |

 - Runbook: [Troubleshooting Playbook](../troubleshooting-playbook.md)
+- Generate the token with the `files.content.write` scope so workflows can create or overwrite files in Dropbox.
+- Direct uploads are capped at 150 MB; the compiler automatically falls back to upload sessions for larger files.
+Configure Script Properties with tokens that can initiate sessions and confirm the Apps Script project has enough execution quota to stream the chunks.

 #### GitHub